The Definitives

 Science-fiction is about creating intricate worlds and using those worlds to emphasize a discernible difference from our own.
 Whether the differences are political, societal, or technological, the genre is designed to bring our world into question.
 Ridley Scott layers Blade Runner, his science-fiction masterpiece from 1982, with a ravishing visual structure and a measureless sense of vision, both aesthetically and philosophically, and creates a cinematic world that not only brings our world into question but questions everything we perceive.
 Scott’s film was based on author Philip K. Dick’s 1968 novel Do Androids Dream of Electric Sheep?.
 Dick was famous for creating worlds for himself both on the page and off; plagued by schizophrenia and paranoia, he suffered from hallucinations that informed his fiction and complicated his personal life.
 He was an expert at creating worlds, albeit intentionally or not.
 Although Dick never saw a completed version of Blade Runner, he wrote about some of what he saw in its marketing materials.
-Included in the Official Collector’s Edition of the “Blade Runner” Souvenir Magazine was this blurb by the author: “All I can say is that the world in Blade Runner is where I really live.
+The Official Collector’s Edition of the “Blade Runner” Souvenir Magazine included this blurb by the author: “All I can say is that the world in Blade Runner is where I really live.
 That is where I think I am anyway.
 This world will now be a world that every member of the audience will inhabit.
 It will not be my private world.
 It is now a world where anyone who will go into the theater and sit down and watch the film will be caught up and the world is so overpowering, it is so profoundly overpowering that it is going to be very hard for people to come out of it and adjust to what we normally encounter.”

 No matter how many years go by, Blade Runner continues to create a fully realized world that voyages beyond cinematic escapism and into the realm of prophetic futurism, described with breathtakingly real visuals to pose crucial questions about the limits of humanity and perception.
 Adapted by Hampton Fancher and David Peoples, the screen story follows the novel insofar that it prophesies such 21st century dilemmas as mass globalization, global warming, and genetic engineering; and though Scott’s sweeping, moody, dark visuals and bravado special FX capture the essence of Dick’s novel, the screenplay diverts from the author’s plot.
 But much of Dick’s grim future is used as a blueprint for the setting: Skies are blackened, as according to Dick’s novel, they are shrouded with nuclear fallout and dust; inconceivably large buildings and spires of industrialization reach to the tattered atmosphere; flying vehicles glide about the heights of a Los Angeles skyline that looks more like a New York City mutation in its vertical reach.
 Because of such environmental concerns, Earth has been abandoned for colonies in other parts of the galaxy, save for the human leftovers who keep the planet running.
 Those stragglers are derelicts living in empty buildings, abandoned from Earth’s virtual evacuation.
 Nature no longer exists, as humankind has wiped it out.
 Genetic engineering of animals is widespread, and in Dick’s book, to own an engineered animal is a sign of stature.
 Panning through blackened skies, the cityscape and worldview is neverendingly bleak.